arunharshan/gitHub-profile-finder/README.md

 get keys from : https://github.com/settings/developers , select project
 REACT_APP_GITHUB_CLIENT_SECRET = 'secret-key';
 REACT_APP_GITHUB_CLIENT_ID = 'client-id';
+- These variables are added in the Heroku ->Project-> settings for production ready deployment

 # Production:
 change the project url to production: (default is localhost://3000)